docker/build-push-action/README.md

 ### `username`

-Username used to log in to a docker registry.
+Username used to log in to a Docker registry.
 If not set then no login will occur.

 ### `password`

-Password used to log in to a docker registry.
+Password used to log in to a Docker registry.
 If not set then no login will occur.

 ### `registry`

-Server address of docker registry.
+Server address of Docker registry.
 If not set then will default to Docker Hub.

 ### `tags`